PseudoDevs/IamGhost/bmd4.md

-Last updated: 2024-04-13 19:04:48
+Last updated: 2024-04-13 19:05:21
-Random Quote: The legacy of that shield is... complicated. - Sam Wilson
+Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson